arifabdd/qrcode-reader/README.md

-# JavaScript Simple QrCode Reader

-## Lightweight & cross platform QR Code and Bar code scanning library for the web
+## Lightweight QR Code and Bar code scanning library for the web

 Use this lightweight library to easily / quickly integrate QR code, bar code, and other common code scanning capabilities to your web application.